 During dinner, I tasted the following wines:

-2010 Lascombes - very tight, fat fruit and tannin, very complex and rich, great balance and structure.
+2010 Lascombes - very tight, fat fruit and tannin, complex and rich, great balance and structure.
 94-95p.

 2005 Lascombes - similar in style to 2010, very seductive, delicious.
 94p.